Potters Bar rail accidents

-There have been four railway accidents at Potters Bar (England).
+There have been four railway accidents at Potters Bar in England.
 Those in 1898 and 1946 were signals passed at danger.
 The accident in 2002 led to substantial public debate and a national change in policy relating to maintenance of infrastructure.

 1898

 On 19 March 1898, the 7:50 p.m train from Hatfield to King's Cross ran past the signals at danger when it reached Potters Bar.
 The train cut through the catch points and buffers and crashed onto the platform.
 The front part of the engine was smashed and the leading coach wrecked.
 No one was killed.
 The driver, fireman and guard narrowly escaped injury.
 Some passengers complained of being shaken but were able to go home.

 1899

-On 16 May 1899 the Earl of Strafford was killed at Potters Bar railway station when he was hit by an express train.
-He appeared from witnesses to step in front of the train from the bottom of the slope at the end of the platform; he was carried for 50 yards (46 m).
+On 16 May 1899, the Earl of Strafford was killed at Potters Bar railway station when he was hit by an express train.
+Witnesses said that he appeared to step in front of the train from the bottom of the slope at the end of the platform; he was carried for 50 yards (46 m).
 The coroner's court investigated his medical conditions, as he was prone to catalepsy.
 The possibility of suicide was also considered.
 A finding of suicide would have had substantial social and legal implications.
 The jury returned a verdict that the death was due to misadventure.